AhmedNadeeem/Weather-App/README.md

-🌦️ Weather Web App Welcome to the Weather Web App—your go-to destination for real-time weather updates, no matter where you are!
+🌦️ Weather Web App:

+- Welcome to the Weather Web App—your go-to destination for real-time weather updates, no matter where you are!

+About Me 👋:

-About Me 👋 Hi, I'm Ahmed, a full-stack web developer specializing in the MERN stack.
+- Hi, I'm Ahmed, a full-stack web developer specializing in the MERN stack.
 I built this weather app with HTML, CSS, Bootstrap, and JavaScript to showcase my ability to create responsive interfaces that integrate seamlessly with external APIs for real-time data.
 I'm passionate about solving problems and enhancing performance through scalable solutions.
 Let’s connect on GitHub or LinkedIn."

 🌍 Features: